 The MT Confidence category can be expressed with global rules or locally on individual elements.
 For elements, the data category information is inherited by the textual content of the element, including child elements, but excluding attributes.

-Any node selected by the MT Confidence data category MUST be contained in an element with the annotatorRef (or in HTML, its-annotator-ref) attribute specified for the MT Confidence data category.
+Any node selected by the MT Confidence data category MUST be contained in an element with the annotatorsRef (or in HTML, its-annotators-ref) attribute specified for the MT Confidence data category.
 For more information, see Section 5.8: ITS Tools Annotation.

 GLOBAL: The mtConfidenceRule element contains the following: